-If you are able to meld your cards and knock, and wish to, you may do so at this time.
+If you are able to, and wish to, you may meld some of your cards at this time.

 End your turn by discarding a card from your hand by clicking on it with the RIGHT mouse button.

 Your opponent (the computer) will then play its turn, and so on.